 - Keep notes, lists, and journals to jog your memory.

 - [2] Decide what is most important to remember by looking for main ideas.

 - [3] Classify information into categories.
 Some categories may be:

 - a.
 Time summer, sun, swimming, hot

-- b.
-Place shopping center, stores, restaurants
+- Place shopping center, stores, restaurants

 - c.
 Similarities shoes, sandals, boots

 - d.
 Differences mountain, lake

 - e.
 Wholes to parts bedroom, bed, pillow

 - f.
 Scientific groups Flowers, carnation, rose

-- nNOT's SUB of things you are trying of the first letters UV words you need [4] Look for patterns.
+- [4] Look for patterns.
 Try to make a word anto f D.O.
-KOR PRINT. to remember.
+NOT SUBCT things you are trying st letters Min words you need KOR BRILL to remember.
 You also could mabile nce out of the first lett to remember.

 - [5] Associate new things you are with what you already know.

 - (6) Use rhythm or make a rhyme.

 - {7} Visualize the information in your mind.

 - a.
 See the picture learly and vividly.

 - b.
 Exaggerate enlarge things.

 - dimens c.
 See it in 5.

 - d.
 Put yours 着 into the 🛓

 - e.
 Imagine Paction taking place.
-00
+0

 - (8) Link the information together to gi

 - {9} Use the infc nation whenever you can.
 Repetition is the key to morv